Our Services

 Published on: 2/24/2026

-Clinical next steps can include attachment-focused therapy such as CBT, EFT, psychodynamic or trauma-focused care, screening for anxiety, depression, PTSD, or Adjustment Disorder, and an honest safety check for abuse or incompatibility while building supportive connections.
-There are several factors to consider and important nuances that may change your healthcare next steps; see the complete guidance below.
+Clinical next steps may include attachment-focused therapy (such as CBT, EFT, psychodynamic, or trauma-focused care), screening for anxiety, depression, PTSD, or Adjustment Disorder, and an honest safety review for abuse or incompatibility—while intentionally building supportive connections.

 Attachment theory is not pop psychology.
 It is rooted in decades of research in developmental psychology and psychiatry.
 Understanding your attachment style can offer clarity, but real change often requires thoughtful, sometimes clinical, next steps.